derp-trade/derp-contracts/README.md

 ## How to Contribute

-We welcome contributions to improve our landing page.
+We welcome contributions to improve our contracts.
 If you find an issue or have suggestions, please open an issue on our [GitHub repository](https://github.com/derp-trade/derp-contracts/issues).
 Your feedback is essential for making derp.trade better.

 ## Quick Links